Password bank

 • Even though the Password(s) field does not display as required, you must enter passwords for all AD1 encryption certificates if you want to decrypt them during the processing job.

 • When you select this type, you must upload one .pfx, .p12, .pem, or .key file in the Upload file field.
-You receive an error if you try to upload any other file type.
+You receive an exception if you try to upload any other file type.

 • You can only upload one file per AD1 encryption entry.